How to Apply to the MD Program

 Notification of Acceptance

-For more information on the TMDSAS medical schools acceptance policy and procedures for applicants, refer to the TMDSAS Application Handbook.
+For more information on the TMDSAS medical schools' acceptance policy and procedures for applicants, refer to the TMDSAS Application Handbook.

 Criminal Background Check

 Health care providers are entrusted with the health, safety and welfare of patients, have access to controlled substances and confidential information, and operate in settings that require exercising good judgment and ethical behavior.
-Thus, an assessment of a student or applicant’s suitability to function in such a setting is imperative to promote the highest level of integrity in health care services.
+Thus, an assessment of a student’s or applicant's suitability to function in such a setting is imperative to promote the highest level of integrity in health care services.

-Background check reports and other submitted information are confidential and may only be reviewed by College of Medicine officials and affiliated clinical facilities in accordance with the Family Educational Rights and Privacy Act (FERPA).
+Background check reports and other submitted information are confidential and may only be reviewed by School of Medicine officials and affiliated clinical facilities in accordance with the Family Educational Rights and Privacy Act (FERPA).

-Please be advised that Texas A&M offers many programs that lead to an occupational license as defined under Texas Occupations Code 58.001.
+Please be advised that Texas A&M University offers many programs that lead to an occupational license as defined under Texas Occupations Code 58.001.
 Licensing authorities may have guidelines concerning prior criminal convictions that would make an individual ineligible for issuance of a given license.
 Applicants are encouraged to review all eligibility requirements related to degrees resulting in a license.
 Note the following:

 - An individual who has been convicted of an offense may be ineligible for issuance of an occupational license.